AdrianSkar/markdown/fcc_guide.md

 ### Code explanation
 - Inititialization: `i` gets a value of `0` and its used as a counter.
-- Condition: the subsequent code is executed as long as `i` is less and the length of `myArr` (which is 5; five numbers but arrays are zero based).
+- Condition: the subsequent code is executed as long as `i` is lower than the length of `myArr` (which is 5; five numbers but arrays are zero based).
 - Final-expression: `i` is incremented by `1`.
 - Statement: The function adds `myArr[i]`'s value to `total` until the condition isn't met like so: